thingsboard/thingsboard.github.io/docs/user-guide/tenant-profiles.md

 This group of settings allows a System Administrator to configure a maximum number of messages, API calls, etc., per month that each Tenant would like to perform.
 ThingsBoard constantly collects and analyzes statistics about API Usage.
 The typical update interval of the statistics is 1 minute

-ThingsBoard tracks API usage for six main components: Transport, Rule Engine, JS functions, Telemetry persistence, Email and SMS services.
+ThingsBoard tracks API usage for six main components: Transport, Rule Engine, JS functions, Telemetry persistence, Email, and SMS services.
 The platform will disable the component if one of the related API Limits reaches a threshold.
-For example, if Tenant devices produce more than 100M messages per month, the platform will disable all connections for devices that belong to this Tenant.
+For example, if Tenant devices produce more than 100M messages per a month, the platform will disable all connections for devices that belong to this Tenant.
 When the API usage is disabled or reaches a certain threshold (typically 80%) ThingsBoard will notify the Tenant Administrator via email.

 Let's review each limit separately: